If you need a promotional voiceover, follow these tips to achieve maximal results!

 For more details on indicating direction in a script, see how to prepare a script for voiceover.

-Note that if you will be attending the recording session, whether in person or via phone patch or some other technology, it is not mandatory to include direction in the script, as you can provide it to the voice talent in real time.
+Note that if you will be attending the recording session, whether in person or via phone patch or some other technology, it is not mandatory to include direction in the script, as you can provide it to the voice actor in real time.
 However, it is still recommended to write the necessary instructions in the script, since doing so gives you a chance to think about, discuss, and settle on the desired direction with other relevant parties at your company, before the actual recording session.
 Discussing direction with your coworkers at the recording session consumes studio time that could be spent recording, and if you have the script recorded without consulting your coworkers about the desired direction beforehand, you may find that you have to schedule another session to re-record the voiceover in a different style entirely...

 What type of voiceover delivery is suitable?